Montenegro votes for new leader with pro-Western veteran tipped to win - Journal du Cameroun

 Having dominated politics in the former Yugoslav republic for nearly 25 years, Djukanovic stepped down as prime minister in October 2016.
 He announced his comeback bid last month.

-The 56-year-old economist wants to take the predominantly Orthodox country, a part of which has strong pro-Russia sympathies, into the European Union following its admission to NATO in 2017.
+The 56-year-old economist led Montenegro to independence from Serbia in 2016 and into NATO last year — now he wants to take the predominantly Orthodox country, a part of which has strong pro-Russia sympathies, into the European Union.

-If he wins the presidency, currently a ceremonial post, it is expected to become the real seat of power in the country of 620,000 people.
+If he wins the presidency, currently a ceremonial post held by his ally Filip Vujanovic, it is expected to become the real seat of power in the country of 620,000 people.

+Polls opened at 7am (0500 GMT) and will close at 8pm, with first results expected shortly afterwards.

+Opinion polls indicate he is such a strong favourite that he may be able to win more than half of the votes, which would rule out a run-off planned for April 29.

 The issue of organised crime has cast a shadow on the campaign, with some 20 people killed by assassinations in the street or car bombs over the last two years.